What are the steps to success? Many people will say that it depends on your definition of success. However, a definition is not what you’re after.

 Without realistic goals that bring you ever closer to your dream, it won’t become reality.

-A study published in ScienceDirect found that people experience higher levels of depression and anxiety due to goal conflicts and ambivalence about goals.
+One study found that people experience higher levels of depression and anxiety due to goal conflicts and ambivalence about goals.

-In other words, you might have a dream of success, but your immediate goals may conflict with each other, and when that happens, your mental health suffers.
+In other words, you might have a dream of success, but your immediate, small goals may conflict with each other, and when that happens, your mental health suffers.

 7. Figure out What’s Causing Conflicts in Your Life

-You could be facing an issue that blurs your vision, in which case your dreams and the steps to success fade into the background as you continually confront your immediate issue.
+You could be facing issues in certain areas of your life, which may cause your dreams and the steps to success to fade into the background.

-About 18 percent of people suffer from anxiety disorders at some point in their life, yet only 37 percent of sufferers seek help.
+About 18 percent of people suffer from anxiety disorders at some point in their life, but only 37 percent seek help.
 Anxiety and other common disorders, such as depression, can affect your ability to perform at work, and can hurt your home-life.
 In turn, your focus fails as your disorder looms in the foreground.

-Oftentimes, those who suffer from anxiety are thinking about the future too much.
+Often, those who suffer from anxiety are thinking about the future too much.
 The path to achieving your dreams will not open until you focus on your immediate goals and objectives.
-Set out immediate steps — e.g. I will write 500 hundred words a day from 10 a.m. until 2 p.m. — and concentrate on the action in front of you.
+Start goal setting with immediate steps to make things faster and easier—e.g. I will write 500 hundred words a day from 10 a.m. until 2 p.m.—and concentrate on the action in front of you.

 Additionally, consider mindfulness meditation to help alleviate anxiety.